 As a coach, Kurmakov has mentored the Simmons program to one of the top squads in the region.

 Under his watch, the Sharks First Varsity Eight was nationally ranked for six consecutive weeks in 2016, including a number 11 ranking during the season.
-The Simmons squad received votes in the national poll in 2018 as well.
+The Simmons squad received votes in the national poll in 2018 and 2020 as well.

 The Varsity Eight rowed to a first place finish at the 2009 Seven Sisters Regatta, and was ranked as high as seventh in the nation in spring 2010.
 In 2006, Simmons earned medals at the New England Fours Championship, the ECAC Championship and the world-renowned Head of the Charles Regatta.
 Simmons also captured the New England Fours Women’s Division Championship 2007 and 2008.
 In addition, he's coached multiple All-Americans during his tenure with the Sharks.